Scandrett Regional Park: Scandrett family history

 In July 1864 Willis sold all of his interests in the land to George Scandrett and John Braithwaite, settlers of Kawau Island, for £550, with Sir George Grey putting up part of the funding.
-Scandrett had arrived the year before from Northern Ireland and he married Helena Dillon, also from Ireland, in the same year as he bought the farm.
+Scandrett had arrived the year before from the north of Ireland and he married Helena Dillon, also from Ireland, in the same year as he bought the farm.
 By October 1864, Scandrett had bought Garland's property and bought out Braithwaite.

 Scandrett named the now 52 acre farm Lisadian after his home townland in Ireland and gradually brought it into production.
 The oldest building still on the park is the barn built in 1864 which was used to store hay, saddles and farm equipment, and also doubled as a community hall.
 In the 1870s, a Norfolk pine, which as of 2019 is still growing on the park, and oak and plane trees, gifts from George Grey were planted next to the barn.
 The family lived in the wooden cottage built by Garland for 22 years, and it was the birthplace of their nine children.
 In time, they purchased the western end of the bay, growing the property to 110 acres.

 The family was largely self-sufficient, producing their own meat, milk, butter, fruit & vegetables and harvesting from the sea.
 The farm produce, that they sold to shipbuilders, the settlement of Warkworth and to George Grey's Mansion House, included sheep meat and wool, fruit, vegetables, seeds, plants, flowers, poultry, honey, mānuka firewood and pōhutakawa timber.
 Wood was cut by hand, and produce was transported by horse and sled, row boat and sailing cutter.
 From 1871 a fortnightly steamboat service connected the Scandretts to Auckland for trade, mail and sometimes passengers.

 The – today restored – concrete villa was completed in 1886.
 Instead of the typical kauri timber, it was made of an early type of concrete, with shingle transported by cutter from Motuketekete Island, then owned by Scandrett.
 The original invoice for the house was discovered and is being preserved by the council with a copy on display at the farm.
 The cost of the home and some additional work on other buildings was £418 or the equivalent of $NZD 474,000 in 2010.

 George and Helena's second son, Thomas was born in 1876.
 After marrying Lucy Driver of Thames the year before, Thomas took over his parents' farm in 1907.
 He added a further 260 acres to the farming operation and became a successful farmer, dairyman, orchardist, market gardener, nurseryman, apiarist and poultry man.
 He was highly awarded at Agricultural and Pastoral (A&P) shows.
 In addition to raising four children, Lucy was involved in farm production, sewed most of the family clothing, made bread & butter daily, baked, and preserved fruit & vegetables.